sing3r/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-tcc/README.md

 {% endtab %}
 {% endtabs %}

-{% hint style="success" %}
-Checking both databases you can check the permissions an app has allowed, has forbidden, or doesn't have (it will ask for it).
-{% endhint %}

 * The **`service`** is the TCC **permission** string representation
 * The **`client`** is the **bundle ID** or **path to binary** with the permissions